Is your hospital doing everything they can to keep patients safe? Are they keeping track of dangerous Never Events?

 A medical error “is a preventable adverse effect of medical care, whether or not it is evident or harmful to the patient“.
 Medical errors range from those causing minimal or no patient harm to those causing serious harm or death.

 Errors occur more often than you might think.
-In fact, medical errors are the 3rd leading cause of death in the US, with some experts estimating that errors cause 250,000 deaths each year in the US.
+In fact, medical errors are the 3rd leading cause of death in the US, with some experts estimating that errors cause at least 400,000 premature deaths each year in the US.

 It’s important to realize that it’s impossible to know the exact number of preventable deaths for 2 reasons: a lack of valid and standardized measures for the major causes of preventable death; and the difficulty separating inevitable from preventable harm.